playswap-org/play-docs/getting-started/connecting-a-wallet.md

 # Connecting a wallet

 PlaySwap is a decentralized platform.
-Therefore, in order to use the platform you will need a non-custodial crypto wallet.
+Therefore, you will need a non-custodial crypto wallet to use the platform.

 A crypto wallet is a place where you can hold your assets in your custody.
-Each time PlaySwap needs to perform a transaction on your behalf, it will need to be confirmed on your wallet for security reasons.
+Each time PlaySwap needs to perform a transaction on your behalf, you will confirm it on your wallet for security reasons.

-Remember, this a decentralized platform and we will never have custody of your funds.
+Remember, PlaySwap is a decentralized platform, and we will never have custody of your funds.

 ## Wallets
 - MetaMask: [Official guide](https://metamask.io/)